Ramanujan Bigraphs: Introduction

 As mentioned before a unitary group scheme is either of type (I), i.e. $G=PU_3(E,\Phi)$ where $E$ is a quadratic imaginary field and $\Phi$ an indefinite Hermitian form, or of type (II), i.e. $G=PU(D,\sigma)$ where $D$ is a division algebra and $\sigma$ an involution of the second type.
 Say that $\Gamma \leq G(\Z)$ and $X(\Gamma)$ are of type (I) or (II) if $G$ is.

 In \cite[Thm.15.3.1]{Rogawski1990Automorphicrepresentationsunitary}, Rogawski proved that for Picard modular surfaces of type (II), their first Betti number vanishes.
 This vanishing of first Betti number is the archimedean analogue of the Ramanujan property studied in this paper.
-Using our analysis of automorphic spectrum we are able to generalized this result of Rogawski to certain Picard modular surfaces of type (I).
+Using our analysis of the automorphic spectrum of unitary matrix groups, we are able to generalize this result of Rogawski to certain Picard modular surfaces of type (I).

 \begin{thm*} [\ref{thm:Picard}] Let $G=PU_3(E,\Phi)$ be an indefinite projective unitary group scheme over $\Z$ of type (I), $q \in \N$ coprime to the discriminant of $E$ and $\Gamma\leq G(\Z)$ a level $q$ congruence subgroup.
 Then $b_1\left( X(\Gamma) \right) = 0$. \end{thm*}